 See Trip Ideas

-Enjoy the magic of the season and skate under the stars, with many of the trails lit up by tiki torch or festive lights at night.
+Sprinkle a bit of magic to your outing and skate under the stars, many of the trails are lit up by tiki torch or festive lights at night.
 Discovery Harbour in Penetanguishene offers a 2 kilometre skate trail along the Georgian Bay shoreline this season.
-Enjoy the extraordinary views from the mountaintop 11 kilometre skating trail, new this year at Blue Mountain or the 1.2 kilometre loop around 123 acres of cranberries, lit up by 400 tiki torches at Muskoka Lakes Farm and Winery.
+Enjoy the extraordinary views from the 1.1 kilometre Woodview Mountaintop Skating Trail at Blue Mountain or the 1.2 kilometre loop around acres of cranberries, lit up by 400 tiki torches at Muskoka Lakes Farm and Winery.

 Enjoy the urban outdoors.
 Spend an afternoon skating the world’s largest rink, Ottawa’s Rideau Canal or in the shadow of City Hall at Toronto’s Nathan Phillip’s Square.
 Celebrate the magic of music during Harbourfront Centre’s DJ Skate Nights.